oslokommune/okdata-cli/README.md

 ```
 If no version or edition is provided, then the CLI will by default choose the latest version and edition (if these exist).

 If the target directory does not exist on local machine, the CLI will create the directory.
-Teh cli also supports the use of `.` to
+The cli also supports the use of `.` to
 specify working directory as output path.

 ## Dataset access